The very first car manufactured by GAZ. A copy of 1930 Ford Model A Standard Phaeton (35B) that was produced under

 The latest and most advanced GAZ car by the time when the development of GAZ-24 started.
 GAZ-24 had been conceived as a scaled-down version of the Chayka chassis, and, although the idea of using body-on-frame design for a medium-sized car was abandoned later, many technical elements of this initial version were retained, such as a very similar front suspension and steering gear design (some parts are even interchangeable).

 5.5 L aluminum V8 and push-button controlled automatic transmission were standard equipment, just as power brakes, power steering and power windows.
 Body was mounted on a cruciform type frame.

 Styling, again by Leo Yeremeyev, was mostly reminiscent of 1957 model year General Motors cars, with some touches of ’55 – ’56 Packards and various Lincolns.

 Chaykas with personal drivers were provided by the Soviet State as a benefit in addition to wages to the high-ranking officials (junior minister level), in theory – strictly for the trips that related to their job.
-Never ever were sold into private hands, unlike the previous model.
+These cars, unlike the previous model, were never ever sold into private hands.